 Membership & Development Adviser: Don Bender, Commercial Property Owner, Long time Candler Park Resident and Co-founder of Little 5 Points Community Pub in 1977

 Programming: Rachel Parish, Little 5 Alive and Little Five Arts Alive.
 Owner of Firehouse Creative

 Community Outreach: Julie Odem, Founder of Instagram L5PATL, Photographer

-Governance Co-Chairs: Al Caproni, Inman Park Neighborhood Association Representative and long time resident and Ben Findley, At-Large, Grandson of Mr. Findley who Findley Plaza is named.
+Governance Co-Chairs: Al Caproni, Inman Park Neighborhood Association Representative and long time resident and Ben Findley, At-Large, Grandson of Mr. Findley of Findley Plaza.

-Candler Park Neighborhood Organization Representatives: Joseph Hacker and Lindy Kerr
+(Proxy) Candler Park Neighborhood Organization Representative: Lindy Kerr